 Whilst many of the creatures that live in the Arctic are big, like polar bears and reindeer, smaller critters do exist there too.
 One of these is the lemming, a small hamster-like rodent that is found across tundra environments in the north.
 This week we’ll be learning about them, how they have a big effect on their ecosystem, and some of the odd misconceptions that exist about them.
 Hope you enjoy!

-Lemmings belong to the same biological family as muskrats and voles, and are small at around 13-18cm.
-They are herbivores, eating mainly grasses and mosses, though will munch on bulbs, lichens or berries if they come across them.
+Lemmings belong to the same biological family as muskrats and voles, and are small at around 13-18 cm.
+They are herbivores, eating mainly grasses and mosses, though will munch on bulbs, lichens and berries if they come across them.
 Unlike many Arctic animals, lemmings don’t hibernate during winter, but stay active throughout this season.
-They build burrows and tunnels under the snow, using grasses, feathers and muskox wool to make nests and even having little separate toilet rooms.
+They build burrows and tunnels under the snow, using grasses, feathers and muskox wool to make nests.
+They even having little separate toilet rooms.
 Very tidy!

 During summer lemmings will also live in cracks and crevices in rocks.

-As a species lemmings reproduce incredibly fast.
-Normally a population will slowly grow until it reaches the ‘carrying capacity’ of the environment, so the population which the environment can sustain with the amount of food, space and other resources present.
+As a species, lemmings reproduce incredibly fast.
+Normally a population will slowly grow until it reaches the ‘carrying capacity’ of the environment.
+This is the population which the environment can sustain with the amount of food, space and other resources present.
 After this, the limits on resources will stop the population getting any bigger, with excess numbers of animals dying off.
-Lemmings ignore this however, and seem to do their own thing in terms of population numbers.
-They make so many babies so quickly, that their population hugely overshoots the carrying capacity of the environment.
+Lemmings ignore this however, and seem to do their own thing.
+They make so many babies so quickly that their population hugely overshoots the carrying capacity of the environment.
 Because of this, lots cannot survive and starve as all the food is eaten away, and there is a massive population crash, sometimes nearly to extinction.
 Then a few years later once it has started to recover the population explodes again, creating a cycle of exploding and crashing in population which seems nonsensical.

 There are also some arguments that this might be the other way around- high predator numbers mean low lemming survival and population crashes, whilst low predator numbers mean high lemming survival and population growth.
 It’s hard to tell which way round it is, as ecosystems are a complex tightly interwoven web.
 It may even be a bit of both.

 This aggressive behaviour comes only from the Norwegian Lemming, and a video is attached at the bottom where the wonderful Chris Packham explores this more.
-You even get to see the lemming chase a cat!
+You can even see the lemming chase a cat!

-Both Inupiat/Yupik folklore from Alaska, as well as a theory created by geographer Zeigler of Strasbourg suggested that lemmings spontaneously are created by fall out of the sky during storms, and then suddenly die then the grass start to grow in spring.
-Unsurprisingly this was later proven untrue, though it was suggested that the little critters could be caught in strong winds and carried by a storm, but this was not how they were created.
+Both Inupiat/Yupik folklore from Alaska, as well as a theory created by geographer Zeigler of Strasbourg suggested that lemmings are created by spontaneously falling out of the sky during storms, and then suddenly die when the grass start to grow in spring.
+Unsurprisingly this was later proven untrue, though it was suggested that the little critters could be caught in strong winds and carried by a storm to a new area.